Keyboard shortcuts

 Commands

-rscontacts provides commands in several categories:
+rscontacts provides commands in several categories.
+Most check commands support --fix and --dry-run flags.

 Listing & Inspection